(photo credit: bonnieplants.com)

 For this recipe, you’ll need the following:

-Make vinaigrette - zest the lemon (be careful to only scrape off the top layer, the white part of the rind is very sour), mix the zest with juice of 1/2 the lemon, salt and pepper to taste.
-Emulsify with olive oil.
+- Zest the lemon (be careful to only scrape off the top layer, the white part of the rind is very sour)

 Mix the peas, (pea shoots if you’ve got ‘em), carrots, mint and feta cheese in a bowl, dress with vinaigrette and serve.